noah978/noah978.github.io/_posts/2019-01-09-the-struggle-to-find-cheats.md

 However, technology grows old and I really couldn’t carry my old GameBoy everywhere I went.
 That’s where GBA4iOS came in.
 I clearly remember the first time I discovered the application.
 I had a simple iPhone 4 back then.
 The feeling of joy that it brought to me is almost indescribable.
 No longer did I need to carry a GameBoy anywhere, the phone that have to carry anyways can fully entertain me too.

-I never used many cheats until the DS but once GBA4iOS 2.0 was released, I really wanted to try some.
-I could finally get to Navel Rock to catch a Lugia or to the Faraway Island for a mew using a simple cheat code.
+I never used any cheats up until the DS and Pokemon PLatinum but once GBA4iOS 2.0 was released, I really wanted to try some.
+I could finally get to Navel Rock to catch a Lugia or to the Faraway Island for a Mew using a simple cheat code.
 But I immediately hit a roadblock, it would seem that finding cheat codes are more difficult than a ROM.

 In the case Emerald, some cheat codes won’t work based on whether the ROM is of version 1.0 or 1.1.
 If a game had multiple different games for different localizations, that could prevent the code from working as well.